alienresident/style-tiles/README.md

 ## Design Philosophy

-Style Tiles should be extremely easily deployed (i.e. easy to send to the client and easy for them to view).
-You should be able to send your designs as an attachment in an email or throw them up on any webserver and send out a link.
+Style Tiles should be primarily easy to share (i.e. easy for you to send to clients and easy for them to view it).
+You should be able to send your designs as easily as a static mockup image.
+Be it an email attachment or a link to _any_ webserver where you uploaded your designs.

 #### Build for rapid iteration